gregplaysguitar/ScrollBalance.js/readme.md

 ### Dynamic content

-If your column heights change dynamically, you'll need to call the initialise method - for example:
+If your column heights change dynamically, you'll need to call the initialize method - for example:

     var scrollbalance = new ScrollBalance($('.column'));